I Love Me (film)

 I Love Me is a 2012 Indian Malayalam-language thriller film directed by B. Unnikrishnan and written by Sethu.
-It stars Asif Ali, Unni Mukundan, Isha Talwar, with Anoop Menon and Kadambari Jethwani in supporting role.
+It stars Unni Mukundan, Asif Ali, Isha Talwar, with Anoop Menon and Kadambari Jethwani in supporting role.
 The film was shot in Vietnam, Bangkok and Kochi and was produced by Vaishak Rajan under the banner Vyshakha Cinemas.
 The film features a score and soundtrack composed by Deepak Dev.
 It is the first film directed by Unnikrishnan thar he did not write the script for.

 Plot

 Ram Mohan, a high-profile businessman, brings two criminals – Xavi and Prem – from Kochi to Bangkok to kill a person, so that Ram can save his sinking business empire.
 The situation gets complicated when Samantha, a young lady enters the equation and Ram Mohan wants Xavi and Prem to kill each other.